turingschool/mod-0-curriculum/session2/index.md

 - <strong>Breakout Rooms</strong>: don't be afraid to speak!
 Breakout rooms will be randomized at the beginning of each session, but continue to rely on your accountabilabuddy groups from Session 1 between sessions
 - <strong>Problems or individual questions during the Zoom session?</strong> Message the non-presenting host (either Rachel or Tim)
 - <strong>NOTE</strong>: text typed into this page will not save, so don't refresh or close this window until you've reviewed your notes.

-Successful completion of assignments, session engagement, and the Session 5 Technical Assessment will result in a rating of "Turing-Ready."
-At any point if you feel like you may not meet the expectations, or you need advice/guidance on meeting an expectation, please reach out via Slack to either Rachel, Tim, or Sarah.

-Let's dive in!

 <a name="shortcuts"></a>
 ## Keyboard Shortcuts